 So, I have demanded action out of myself and doing things I am afraid of doing.

 Furthermore, you have to ask more out of yourself than others ask from you.
 This is the way to stand out and set the example.

 It is all about how persistence and patient you are.

-There are far too many people in our American society and I would suspect around the world who want results now.
+There are far too many people in our American society that want results now.